Religions of the Ancient Mediterranean (RAM)

 Modern Scholarly Languages

-In addition to demonstration competence in two modern languages, ordinarily French and German, those students who major or minor in some fields, particularly Judaism in any time period, must also demonstrate competency in modern scholarly Hebrew.
+In addition to demonstrating competence in two modern languages, ordinarily French and German, those students who major or minor in some fields, particularly Judaism in any time period, must also demonstrate competency in modern scholarly Hebrew.
 Depending on the student's area of interest, additional modern languages may be desirable or even required, such as Italian, Spanish, modern Arabic, and others.
 Competency in these languages can be demonstrated in one of three ways:

 - a grade of B or higher in an appropriate course, as determined by the advisory committee in consulation with the Graduate Advisor.